tonyanuge/tonyanuge/README.md

 ## Private / Ongoing Product Work

 - **TraceLogic:** Decision-governance product focused on making operational decisions accountable, evidenced, controlled and replayable.
-- **FolderOps:** Private document and workflow-operations product extending the earlier DocuFlow prototype into a more complete operational workflow.
+- **FolderOps:** Private document and workflow-operations product extending the earlier DocuFlow prototype into a more complete operational platform.

 <!-- Uncomment when ALC is a working product:
 - **Autonomous Learning Compiler:** Competency-focused learning platform designed around project-based learning, evidence of capability and independent-work verification.